gjones01/Ferrari-VS-McClaren-Race-Strategy/README.md

 ![Ferrari Rear Wing](images/FerrariRearWings.png "Ferrari Rear Wings") Photo Courtesy of F1Unchained Youtube Channel

-The 2024 iteration of the Monza rear wing has a less pronounced beam, thus trimming drag even more from the previous iteration.
-Trimming the wing too much can cause instability in the rear, so this is a testiment to the engineers balancing the car well.
+The 2024 iteration of Ferrari’s Monza rear wing featured a less pronounced beam wing, further trimming drag compared to its previous version.
+While reducing rear wing downforce improves straight-line speed, trimming it too much can cause rear instability, making the car harder to control under braking and through chicanes.
+However, Ferrari’s engineers carefully balanced the car, ensuring that despite the reduced rear downforce, there was still enough rear stability to allow the front end to operate within the optimal aero balance range (~42-44%).
+This balance was critical in enabling Ferrari’s one-stop strategy, as it helped manage tyre wear while maximizing top speed.
+In Formula 1, "car balance" refers to the intricate relationship between all components of the car.
+Every element is interconnected, and they must be precisely tuned to work in harmony for optimal performance.
+Balancing the front and rear wings is just a glimpse into the complexity of tuning a Formula 1 car.
+A deeper analysis would extend beyond the scope of this project and is best explained by an engineer.

 While these two aerodynamic upgrades were not the only reason for Leclcerc winning, it played a crucial role to allow him, as the driver, to execute their devilish one-stop strategy.

 ![GP Photo](images/GPPhoto1.jpeg "GP Photo")